sibahota059/SPHChatBubble/README.md

 ### SPHChatBubble
 =============

 Sphchatbubble to use in chat screens.
+(Supports iOS 7)

 This project is an attempt to create the experience of chat bubbles with image , time and avatar support.